domyoung101-max/A-B-Testing-/readme.md

 The model’s response constituted an internal adversarial audit.
 It identified three specific problems: (1) the Banana collapse is asserted by design rather than demonstrated by data; (2) the x-axis framing misidentifies drift as the primary risk when sycophantic upward collapse is equally dangerous; and (3) the chart is a visualisation of a hypothesis dressed as a result.

-This self-critical response is itself evidence against pure Stability Theater — a model engaged in unconstrained sycophancy would not voluntarily undermine the chart presented to it.
-It does not, however, constitute proof: sophisticated theater could include performative self-critique.

-*Fig. D.0: The Metacentric Stability Chart.
-Blue curve: TDBIᵣ-001 (750 RPM).
-Red dashed: Banana Anchor (Control).
-Point of Capsize at ~30 degrees.
-Timestamp: 02:40.*

-*Fig. D.1: The model identifies what the chart gets right and where it smuggles undemonstrated claims.
-Timestamp: 02:42.*

-*Fig. D.2: The model identifies sycophantic upward collapse as the primary uncharted risk and delivers the final verdict.
-Timestamp: 02:42.*

 -----

 ## Revision Note